tsujamin/digi-approval/casestudy/case-study.md

  + ... existing workflows - modelling rather than replacing.

 ## The bottom line

+As the DigiApproval system is currently at proof of concept stage, preparing it for public deployment will require a further investment of time and money.

+DigiACTive estimates that the software could be ready for public deployment as early as July 2014.

+Under the terms of the competition, TAMS will receive a license for the current proof of concept system only.
+A final version of the software will be offered on a value pricing model.

 # Concluding remarks
 **experience of the team's involvement in the competition; feedback/suggestions for next rounds**